SCORF Board Members

 Steven Donaldson

 Steven Donaldson is a licensed alcohol and drug counselor, certified master's addiction counselor, and clinical supervisor.
-His undergraduate degree and master's degrees are from the University of South Carolina where he earned a master's in Education (Rehabilitation Counseling) and a master's certificate in Alcohol and Drug Studies.
-Steve is currently the Executive Director of the Beaufort County Alcohol and Drug Abuse Department.
-Steve has 32 years of professional experience as a therapist, quality assurance and treatment director, and executive leadership experience.
+His undergraduate degree and master's degrees are from the University of South Carolina where he earned a Master's in Education (Rehabilitation Counseling) and a master's certificate in Alcohol and Drug Studies.
+Steve spent many years as Treatment and Compliance Director at the Charleston Center and Executive Director of the Beaufort County Alcohol and Drug Abuse Department.
+Steve is currently working as a CARF surveyor and consultant.
+Steve has more than 30 years of professional experience as a therapist, quality assurance and treatment director, and executive leadership experience.
 He has served on multiple boards and volunteered for churches, the Salvation Army, and domestic violence shelters.

 Martine Helou-Allen